Industrial Engineering & Manufacturing Glossary

 P

-A technique that identifies the vital few causes that account for the majority of a problem.
-Typically, 20% of causes create 80% of issues.
-Focus on the tallest bars first.
+A technique that focuses effort on the "vital few" causes that account for the majority of a problem.

 Quality

-The Deming cycle.
-A four-step improvement loop: Plan the change, Do it on a small scale, Check the results, Act to standardize or adjust.
-Full guide →
+A four-step iterative improvement cycle: Plan a change, Do it small, Check the results, Act to standardize or adjust.

 Lean